University at Buffalo Stadium

-UB Stadium is a stadium in Amherst, New York on the campus of the University at Buffalo.
+UB Stadium is a stadium in Amherst, New York, United States, on the campus of the University at Buffalo.
 It is primarily used for football, soccer, and track and field events, and is the home field of the Buffalo Bulls.
-It opened on September 4, 1993, with a game against the University of Maine.
+The Stadium hosted the athletics events and the closing ceremonies of the 1993 World University Games held in July 1993.
+The first football game was held between the Bulls and Maine Black Bears on September 4, 1993.

+History

 The stadium was built from 1991 to 1993 as the final piece of the school's "Run to Division I" drive, meant to bring UB football back to Division I status and as the feature athletics venue for the 1993 Summer Universiade.
 The program had been dropped for seven years in the 1970s, but returned at a lower level.
-The team had played at a much smaller, 4,000-seat UB Stadium (now known as Walter Kunz Stadium) from the time of its move to the Town of Amherst north of Buffalo in 1985 until 1992.
+The team had played at a much smaller, 4,000-seat UB Stadium (now known as Walter Kunz Stadium) from the time of its move to the town of Amherst north of Buffalo in 1985 until 1992.
 The current stadium opened in the summer of 1993, hosting the World University Games.
 The Bulls played their first six years in the stadium as a member of Division I-AA, finally making their return to Division I-A in 1999.